What is Semen Retention?

 This is a complicated and multifaceted topic that lacks extensive research.
 However, it should be noted that not having research doesn’t necessarily mean all the claims about semen retention are false.

-These are scientifical- measurable areas of impact of semen retention:
+These are scientifically- measurable areas of impact of semen retention:

 - Increase in Testosterone levels